bromagosa/microblocks-site/docs/posts/blog-2020-01-10-how-to-translate-microblocks.md

 Current languages:
 [translations](https://bitbucket.org/john_maloney/smallvm/src/master/translations/)

+If it isn't, please head over to [Adding a new language](#newlang).

-If it is, you will need to download it.
+If it is but needs updating, you will need to download it.
 To do so, click on the language file name.
 This will take you to a new page where you can see the contents of that file.
 You'll then need to click on the button with the three dots (
 <svg width="24" height="24" viewBox="0 0 24 24" focusable="false"
         role="presentation">
     <g fill="currentColor" fill-rule="evenodd">